 Throughout history people have used the Moon, and the light it reflects, for different tasks - like hunting, planting and harvesting.

 The modern calendar doesn't quite follow the Moon's phases so sometimes there's more than one full moon a month.
 This is called a Blue Moon.
 Why not see if you can find your birthday month's moon below?

-Native Americans and Medieval Europeans called this moon a wolf moon, it's thought to be because wolves howled more at this time of year because there was less food.
+Native Americans and Medieval Europeans called this moon a Wolf Moon, it's thought to be because wolves howled more at this time of year as there was less food.

-Disappointingy the pink moon isn't actually pink.
+Disappointingly the Pink Moon isn't actually pink.
 It's named by native Americans after pink flowers called wild ground phlox, which bloom in early spring and appear throughout the United States and Canada.